SkafteNicki/dtu_mlops/s2_organisation_and_version_control/dvc.md

     dvc pull
     ```

-    (assuming that you give them access right to the folder in your drive).
+    (assuming that you give them access rights to the folder in your drive).
 Try doing this (in some other location
     than your standard code) to make sure that the two commands indeed download both your code and data.

 10. Let's now look at the process of creating a new version of our data.
 We are going to add some new data to our